MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/reset-wipe.md

 1. Select **Factory reset** to confirm the action

 # [Intune](#tab/intune)
-Here are the steps to perform a factory reset from Intune for Education:
+Here are the steps to perform a factory reset from Intune:

 1. Sign in to the <a href="https://intune.microsoft.com/" target="_blank"><b>Intune admin center</b></a>